flattio/Flattool/README.md

 #  Flatool (apcgptb)
 A python-coded general-purpose tool bot.
-## In beta, no features are promised.
+## Flatools is In alpha, no features are promised.